-Laurie Kahn, MA, MFA, LCPC is the founder and director of Womencare Counseling and Training Center.
+Laurie Kahn (she/hers), MA, MFA, LCPC is the founder and director of Womencare Counseling & Training Center.
 She is a pioneer in the field of trauma treatment.
 For nearly forty years, her ideas and expertise have served clients who have experienced childhood trauma.

 In addition, her contribution to the training and support of clinicians is far reaching and enduring.
 She has encouraged and fostered trauma informed work through the development of on-going training programs, providing professional workshops at international and local conferences and mentoring individual clinicians.

 Her most salient contribution to the field is the concept of child abuse as a traumatic experience of love.
 In her book, Baffled by Love: Stories of the Lasting Impact of Childhood Trauma Inflicted by Loved Ones Laurie includes strands from her own story, interwoven with her clients’ stories.
 It is where her passion for stories and her experience as a psychotherapist find each other.
 “The truth is,” Laurie says, “between the client and the therapist is our shared humanity, flawed and glistening.”

 In her capacity as a teacher, mentor, and consultant, Laurie sees the gifts of each therapist while challenging them and fostering their growth and development.